WXZX: History

-Classic rock (2000-2014)

-On June 6, 2000, WZAZ-FM relocated its transmitter closer to Columbus and became WJFX, a classic rock outlet branded "The Fox".
+On June 6, 2000, WZAZ-FM relocated its transmitter closer to Columbus and became WFJX, a classic rock outlet branded "The Fox".
 A listeners petition to "Bring Back Channel Z" was started after the station switched to 1970s and 1980s rock, but nothing materialized from this effort.
 Although many liked the music variety played by "Channel Z", it was not competitive in the ratings with Grove City's alternative station, WWCD.
 On September 19, 2005, after a week of stunting again (this time with episodes of the TV series Cheers), The Fox relaunched as WBWR, "The Brew @ 105.7".
 Later that year, WBWR began broadcasting in HD Radio.

-Modern rock (2014-2016)

-On December 1, 2014 at noon, after playing "Heard It on the X" by ZZ Top (a clever reference to the station's future format), WBWR dropped the "Brew" format and began stunting with music by the Ohio State University Marching Band.
+On December 1, 2014, at noon, after playing "Heard It on the X" by ZZ Top (a clever reference to the station's future format), WBWR dropped the "Brew" format and began stunting with music by the Ohio State University Marching Band.
 At 3 p.m., WBWR flipped to gold-leaning alternative rock as 105.7 The X, bringing back the former name and branding of sister station WCGX (106.7 FM) after it dropped the format two months earlier; a modern rock format branded as "X" aired on WBWR's HD2 digital subchannel in the interim.
 The first song on The X was "Gold on the Ceiling" by Akron-based band The Black Keys.
 On July 8, 2015, WBWR changed its call letters to WXZX to match the new branding.

-Sports (2016-2019)

 On November 21, 2016, at 3 p.m., after briefly stunting with audio from past Ohio State–Michigan football games (as the next rivalry game was set for the following Saturday, November 26), WXZX flipped to sports radio as "105.7 The Zone".

-Classic rock (2019-2020)

 On February 8, 2019, WXZX returned to its previous classic rock format and The Brew branding.
 By that July, the station shifted to mainstream rock.
 On March 16, 2020, WXZX began airing Rover's Morning Glory from sister station WMMS/Cleveland.

-Modern rock (2020-present)

 On November 16, 2020, WXZX returned to modern rock as Columbus Alternative 105.7, returning the format to terrestrial radio after WWCD flipped to Regional Mexican in early November after being taken over by Urban One.
 On November 21, WWCD returned to terrestrial radio on the former WMYC, giving Columbus two alternative rock stations.

+The station changed its call sign to WWCD on February 12, 2024, but then changed back to WXZX a week later.
+The station has since become the flagship station for the Columbus Crew.